RedisLabs/redislabs-docs/content/rs/developing/modules/upgrading.md

     arguments>
     `

-    Note: When this is done, it will restart the database shards and thus cause downtime for this database across the cluster.
+    Note: When this is done, it
+    restarts the database shards and thus causes downtime for this database across the cluster.

 ## Examples